 The Lenape's were one of the first Indian tribes to make contact with the Europeans.
 The Treaty of Peace and Brotherhood was made between William Penn and the Lenape Indians.
 This was a verbal treaty and the first one between the colonists and the Indians in North America.

-Quiet Thunder is a Native American elder from Woodbury, New Jersey and a chief of the Lenni Lenape tribe.
+Chief Quiet Thunder is a Native American elder from Woodbury, New Jersey, and past chief of the Lenni Lenape tribe.
 He is a traditional Indian, but happy to share his culture with audiences of all ages.
 He gives many presentations in the schools and other venues for the general public.

 Excerpt from the introduction to The Original People and The Seventh Generation by Chief Quiet Thunder: